graphql-dotnet/parser/README.md

 var token = Lexer.Lex("\"str\"");
 ```

 Lex method always returns the first token it finds.
-In this case case the result would look like following.
+In this case the result would look like following.
 ![lexer example](assets/lexer-example.png)

 ## 2. Parser